 Michelle Tzer Ping Lee

-From 2016 till 2017, Michelle was the National Director of Youth Marketing for AIESEC in Malaysia, the world's largest youth run organisation with the vision of striving for peace and fulfilment of humankind's potential through advancing the Sustainable Development Goals.
-Together with her team, she spearheaded YouthSpeak Forum Malaysia 2017, curating a forum with the attendance of over 200 delegates, dedicated to inspire, engage, and create action towards the SDGs.
+From 2016-2017, Michelle was the National Director of Youth Marketing for AIESEC in Malaysia, the world's largest youth-run organization with the vision of striving for peace and fulfilment of humankind's potential through advancing the SDGs.
+Together with her team, she spearheaded YouthSpeak Forum Malaysia 2017, a forum with 200+ delegates, dedicated to inspire, engage, and create action towards the SDGs.

-In 2014, Michelle led The Urban Mapper Project in partnership with United Nations Development Programme Malaysia.
-The project aimed to use a data collection methodology called cultural mapping to collect data and insights from communities in low-cost housing areas in Kuala Lumpur.
+In 2014, in partnership with UNDP Malaysia, Michelle led the Urban Mapper Project, which used a data collection methodology called cultural mapping to collect data and insights from communities in low-cost housing areas in Kuala Lumpur.
 Similarly, in 2016, Michelle volunteered as a rapporteur for UNDP Malaysia, travelling across different states in Malaysia to engage with underserved communities living below the poverty line, producing reports that would be used to influence policy making decisions in the government.